MaRDI4NFDI/docker-wikibase/README.md

 * When restoring the pages from an XML backup, if a page has a newer revision than the page in the backup, then the newer revision will be kept (in particular the main page of a newly created mediawiki).

 Pages erased since the backup was made will be restored.

+In order to include the output of `restore.sh` in the logs, execute `restore.sh > /tmp/stdout 2> /tmp/stderr`.

 Tests
 ------